markomanninen/grcriddles/doc/chapter1.rst

 books.
 They were circulating and quite famous among the Judaeo-Christian community at that time.
 They shouldn't, however, be too much confused with the earlier `Sibylline books <https://en.wikipedia.org/wiki/Sibylline_Books>`__.
-Sibylline books contained religious ceremonical advices that were consulted by the selected priests and curators in the Roman empire, when it was in deep political trouble.
+Sibylline books contained religious ceremonial advices that were consulted by the selected priests and curators in the Roman empire, when it was in deep political trouble.
 The collection of the original Sibylline books were destroyed by different accidental events and deliberate actions in history.